 The last mechanism of defense against tumors resides in the microenvironment in which tissues are embedded.
 Here is a striking example.
 The naked mole-rat (NMR) and the blind mole rat (BMR), live up to 20 and 30 years, respectively, and never develop cancer.
 How do they pull off this trick?

 Several species of the blind mole rats (Spalax judaei and Spalax golani) are common in Israel and surrounding countries.
 BMRs are small subterranean rodents.
-They are distinguished by their adaptations to life underground, remarkable longevity (with a maximum documented lifespan of 21 years), and resistance to cancer.
+They are distinguished by their adaptations to life underground, remarkable longevity (with a maximum documented lifespan of 21 years.
+They also show remarkable resistance to cancer.

-In tissue culture, when overproliferation started taking place after several cell divisions, BMR cells began secreting interferon ß which triggered a massive cell suicide response (a.k.a. apoptosis).
+In tissue culture, when overproliferation starts taking place after several cell divisions, BMR cells began secreting interferon ß.
+This triggers a massive cell suicide response (a.k.a. apoptosis).
 The Masada phenomenon is apparently alive and well in this Middle Eastern species.

-In case you conclude that it is subterranean living or the small size that protects these animals from getting cancer, think again—the blue whale is cancer-free as well.
-So, we don’t have to live underground or go back to the ocean, where our very distant ancestors came from.
+In case you conclude that it is subterranean living or the small size that protects these animals from getting cancer, think again—the blue whale is cancer-resistant as well.
+So, we don’t have to live underground or go back to the ocean where our very distant ancestors came from.